Visualization meditation is a way of focusing the mind on our goals so we can be successful in life.

 On Matthew Stinton’s desk is one of Jack Cornfield’s self help books opened to a page on visualization.

 “It’s not working,” he says, setting the controller down.
-“I’ve been visualizing myself passing my exams every day, but it doesn’t seem to help.
+“I’ve been visualizing my future, imagining myself passing my exams every day, but it doesn’t seem to help.
 Maybe it’s just me.”
 He tells me of a time when, as a kid, he entered a swimming race as a hot favorite to win.
 He entered the pool optimistic, but somehow when he started racing he just didn’t have the desire to really put his full effort into it.
 He and ended up coming seventh out of eight kids.

 ‘I’ve always been that way, sort of talented but without the determination or motivation to make anything happen,” he says.